 That ends today.

-By the end of this video from 21 Day Fix and 21 Day Fix Extreme trainer Autumn Calabrese you’ll not only know how to perform a squat perfectly every time, but also be able to use the squat challenge to give yourself a total-body fitness test.
+Super Trainer Autumn Calabrese can teach you to perform a squat perfectly every time, but also be able to use the squat challenge to give yourself a total-body fitness test.

 “If you know me, you know I love working legs,” says Autumn.
 “Squats are one of my all-time favorite exercises.
 It works the entire lower body.